csae1152/FarmHandSqubs/README.md

 2. Start the glassfish server using the start comand.

-3. Run the jacoco by jacoco:cover for Java, but with quirk.
+3. Run the jacoco by jacoco:cover within Java, but with quirk.

 5. Open the following URL in your browser
    * http://localhost:8000/farm: Simple farm response